min2ha/ukwa-site/content/target/21592/index.en.md

   "subject": "UK General Election 2015"
 }

-# Stop HS2: Campaigners forced to break law to continue HS2 fight in election run-up

 Stop HS2 is the national grassroots campaign against HS2, the proposed new High Speed Two railway.